Challenging an immigration decision may be a daunting task and the ever changing rules on the rights of appeal do not make it any easier.

 An appeal against the decision of the Home Office (in-country appeal) has to be lodged within 14 calendar days from the date of the decision (the Home Office often erroneously states that it is 10 business days from the date of service).
 Out of country appeals where the decision is a refusal to issue entry clearance or a family permit have to be lodged within 28 days of the date of the decision.

-There is a fee of £140 for an appeal to the First-tier tribunal.
+Tribunal fee for an oral hearing (i.e. a hearing in front of an immigration judge) is £140 per appellant.
 Where the appeal is made on behalf of more than one appellant an appeal form is filed for each appellant and the fees are paid with each submitted appeal.